Chart Color Schemes

 Health performance in Brendale is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Health data indicates significant health challenges in Brendale, as assessed by AreaSearch.
-Mortality rates and prevalence of chronic conditions impact both younger and older age groups substantially.
-Private health cover is low at approximately 49% of the total population (around 1,840 people), compared to 55.8% across Greater Brisbane and a national average of 55.7%.
+Health data indicates significant health challenges in Brendale.
+AreaSearch's assessment shows high mortality rates and prevalence of chronic conditions affecting both younger and older age groups.
+Private health cover is low at approximately 49% of the total population (around 1,840 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

-Mental health issues and asthma are the most common conditions, affecting 11.2% and 8.5% of residents respectively.
-However, 64.3% report no medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age population faces notable health challenges due to high chronic condition rates.
-The area has 15.6% of residents aged 65 and over (590 people), with senior health outcomes broadly in line with national rankings.
+Mental health issues and asthma are the most common medical conditions, affecting 11.2% and 8.5% of residents respectively.
+64.3% of residents claim to be free from medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 15.8% of residents aged 65 and over (598 people).
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health